 Although most vaporizer pens operate at a fixed voltage or temperature, some allow you to choose a setting to suit your preferences.
 This is really best seen as an extra feature rather than something you necessarily need, because you can get an excellent vape on many devices without variable voltage or variable temperature.

 However, some of the better vape pens – regardless of type – allow you to choose one of several settings.
-For e-liquid and wax vape pens, this is a voltage.
-For example, the Evod VV has five voltage settings between 3.2 and 4.8 V, which means you can tailor your performance to suit your preference or the specific e-juice you’re using.
+For e-liquid and wax pen vaporizers, this is a voltage or a wattage.
+For example, the Voopoo Vinci lets you choose any power setting up to 40 W, which means you can tailor your performance to suit your preference or the specific e-juice you’re using.
 Most dry herb vape pens operate at a fixed temperature, but larger dry herb vaporizers give you several options for temperature settings, and again, it’s generally better to have options (even if not strictly necessary).

 How Big is the Tank?

 While you can always fill up again if you drain your tank, ideally you want to avoid doing it too much, so you should consider the size of the tank when you’re buying an e-liquid pen.
 Most e-juice vape pens these days are either more like pod systems or are bigger than traditional pens, so the tank size can vary quite a bit.
 For pods, 1 to 2 ml is most common and really all you need, although many options do have pods that hold 3 ml or more of juice.
 For the bigger “sub ohm” vape pens, tank sizes are pretty much in line with other sub ohm tanks, at anything from 3 to 8 ml in capacity.